Chris Watts Sentenced To Five Life Sentences Without The Possibility Of Parole

 — NBC Charlotte (@wcnc) November 19, 2018

-Prosecutors will also reveal that the autopsy of the victims will be made public following the sentencing.
+Prosecutors have also said that the autopsy of the victims will be made public following the sentencing.

-The result of the autopsies are likely to confirm the cause of death for Watts’ wife and children, likely providing more details regarding the condition that Shann’ann and her children’s bodies were found in and what wounds they suffered during their deaths.
+The result of the autopsies are likely to confirm the cause of death for Watts’ wife and children, likely providing more details regarding the condition that Shan’ann and her children’s bodies were found in — and what wounds they suffered during their deaths.

 When they originally went missing back in August, Watts gave several television interviews as he pleaded for the return of his family.

-However, days after they were first announced missing, Shann’ann was found on an oil work site where that was the property of the company that Watts’ previously worked for.
+However, days after they were first announced missing, Shan’ann was found on an oil work site.
+The site was the property of the company that Watts had previously worked for.
 The two children’s bodies were found in nearby oil tanks.

-In Watts’ arrest affidavit, he claimed that he had strangled Shann’ann in their home after he had watched her strangle their daughter Celeste after he had told his pregnant wife that he wanted a separation.
+In Watts’ arrest affidavit, he claimed that he had strangled Shan’ann in their home — after he had watched her strangle their daughter Celeste.
+This came after he had told his pregnant wife that he wanted a separation.
 Prior court filings had suggested that both of the daughters were strangled.

-Wats’ parents, Ronnie and Cindy, spoke out last week in defense of their son, telling a local television station that Watts was”normal” before his “abusive” marriage to Shann’ann, according to a report by People.
+Watts’ parents, Ronnie and Cindy, spoke out last week in defense of their son, telling a local television station that Watts was”normal” before his “abusive” marriage to Shan’ann, per People.